hapax/hapax.github.io/assets/simple-physics.md

 severe example of *exponential* nonlinearity.

 Suppose I throw a fistful of quarters onto the ground.
-What's the chance they all come up heads?
+What's the probability they all come up heads?
 Well, if there are $n$ quarters, and each has a $1/2$ probability of coming up heads, the answer is $2^{-n}$.
 It seems like all I need to do is count the quarters in a fistful.